mehdi-ra/mhm-python/README.md

-# mhm-python
+# `M`ehdi `H`adi `M`ehrdad.
-This repository created beacause we wanted to code together and save our examples here.
+## Why this repository created?
+We are very basic learners of python and we want to explore tools that are used in developing applications along learning python and other stuff.